Kind of a strange image to lead with, right? 😂 (It’s funnier if you’ve seen the movie Pleasantville.)

 I’ve been interviewed, quoted, and published in various blogs and magazines, such as Forbes, Entrepreneur, Inc., Business Insider, American Express OPEN Forum, QuickSprout, Moz.com, Search Engine Journal, BNET, and Millennial Marketing blog.

 I read, a lot, and if you’re so inclined here’s a list of some of my favorites books.
-For a much more comprehensive list, along with various articles and podcasts and YouTube videos I’ve enjoyed, head on over here.
+For a much more comprehensive list, along with various articles, podcasts, and YouTube videos I’ve enjoyed, head on over here.

-I earn my living as an SEO consultant and have worked with brands like Amazon, Microsoft, HTC, Nokia, Getty Images, and hundreds of others.
-While I find the puzzle-solving aspect of SEO enjoyable, at heart I’m a philosopher, a futurist, and an enigmatologist.
+I earn my living as an SEO consultant and have worked with brands like Amazon, Microsoft, HTC, Nokia, Getty Images, Host Gator, Allstate, and hundreds of others.
+While I find the puzzle-solving aspect of SEO highly enjoyable, at heart I’m a philosopher, a futurist, and an enigmatologist.

-I spend a lot of my time thinking deeply about why things are the way they are, why communication can be so difficult, the many cool possibilities of the future, how to be happy, how to be healthy and live longer, and my personal favorite…the nature of reality.
+Last but not least, I spend a lot of my time thinking deeply and writing about enlightenment, why things are the way they are, why communication can be so difficult, the future, how to be happy, how to be healthy and live longer, and my personal favorite…the nature of reality.

 Perhaps someday I’ll find answers to that last one, but so far it seems to be more questions all the way down.